BELIEVE IT OR NOT, THERE WAS A TIME LEGO LOST SIGHT OF THEIR CUSTOMER

 Isolate areas of a site that have a higher “bounce rate” and devise strategies to help prevent site exits.

-Read between the lines in traffic data to identify when something is wrong, where it is happening, and how to fix it before it’s too late.
+Understand traffic data to identify when something is wrong and how to fix it before it’s too late.

 What content leads to conversions and what does not.

-These are just a couple of examples.
-However, these are just a few of the advantages of hiring an SEO company, particularly in terms of how data-rich, agency-level analysis can help you understand your entire digital marketing strategy.
+These are just a few of the advantages of hiring an SEO company, particularly in terms of how data-rich, agency-level analysis can help you understand your entire digital marketing strategy.
 Not just look.

 You Increase Your Sales and Revenue